-The random module also provides functions to generate random values from continuous distributions including Gaussian, exponential, gamma, and a few more.
+The random module also provides functions to generate random values from continuous distributions including Gaussian, exponential, and gamma.

-Exercise 13.5 Write a function named choose\from\hist that takes a histogram as defined in Section 11.1 and returns a random value from the histogram, chosen with probability in proportion to frequency.
+Write a function named choose_from_hist that takes a histogram as defined in Section 11.1 and returns a random value from the histogram, chosen with probability in proportion to frequency.
 For example, for this histogram:

 '''

 t = ['a', 'a', 'b']

 h = histogram(t)

 print h

-{'a': 2, 'b': 1}
+'a': 2, 'b': 1

 '''

-your function should 'a' with probability 2/3 and 'b' with probability 1/3.
+your function should return 'a' with probability 2/3 and 'b' with probability 1/3.

-13.3 Word histogram
+13.3 WORD HISTOGRAM